 It is clear, based on the successes described in its semi-annual report to Congress and on its website, that the OIG will remain extremely active in its audit and review activities of all provider types.

 3 Day Payment Window: CMS has clarified in its final inpatient PPS rule that the 3 day payment window applies to both preadmission diagnostic and nondiagnostic services furnished to patients by physicians that are wholly owned or wholly operated by the admitting hospital.
 This can have significant implications for those physicians and physician practices that are not provider-based entities but are wholly owned or operated by a hospital.

-PEPPER reports: A hospital’s PEPPER report (Program for evaluating payment patterns report) can be a very effective tool for assisting in compliance.
+PEPPER reports: A hospital’s PEPPER report (Program for evaluating payment patterns report) can be a very effective tool for assisting in compliance with case management of inpatient care.
 If aberrations are identified on this report, hospitals can use this information to help prioritize internal compliance efforts.

 The Department of Health and Human Services, through its agencies, is remaining ever vigilant in its oversight of Medicare and Medicaid payments to healthcare providers across the continuum of care.
 The future appears no different and, in fact, appears to include even more oversight than currently exists.
 Providers should carefully review and analyze each of the many work plans and rules that have been published in the past few months in order to determine applicability to each individual circumstance.
 The result should be to proactively assess the impact to the individual organization as proper planning and oversight is instrumental to a successful compliance outcome.

 For more information contact Janet Hodgdon, director of healthcare development in BNN’s Healthcare Management Consulting Department.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.